 Members of the university community requiring urgent HR assistance should email firstname.lastname@example.org.
-Human Resources is prioritizing and responding to requests as quickly as possible; however, response times are delayed.
-Updated March 20
+Human Resources prioritizes and responds to requests as quickly as possible.

-As this is an evolving situation, positions and individuals deemed critical can change.
-Managers should now be engaging with all staff to determine work that can be completed remotely.
-While the university has placed an emphasis on critical functions in the short term, units are encouraged to use this time to engage all staff wherever feasible.
-In some instances, work performed from home may look similar to the work performed during regular operations.
+The university encourages units to engage with all staff wherever feasible.
+In some instances, work performed remotely may look similar to the work performed during regular operations.
 In other instances, work performed remotely may look different as units undertake new projects, respond to emerging issues or conduct planning during this period.
-Please see the April 28 update for more information.
-Updated May 8

 Will I be required to perform different or additional duties during the COVID-19 pandemic?